TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/07- Creating IAM users in AWS Console.md

  **Actions Available**

   - Email sign-in instructions: Sends credentials and sign-in link to the user.
-  - Download .csv file: Exports credentials for secure storage or onboarding documentation.
-  - Cancel or Return to users list: Ends the workflow or navigates back

-✅ Post-Creation: Retrieve Password (Step 4 in Image) Once the user is created, the dashboard displays:
-🔹 Success Banner
-- Green banner confirms: “User created successfully”.
-- Option to View user is available.
-🔹 Console Sign-In Details
-- Sign-in URL: A unique AWS console link for the user.
-- User name: SalesAssoc.jane
-- Console password: Masked for security, with an option to reveal.
-🔹 Important Note
-- This is the only time the password can be viewed or downloaded.
-AWS does not store it for later retrieval.
-🔹 Actions Available
-- Email sign-in instructions: Sends credentials and sign-in link to the user.
-- Download .csv file: Exports credentials for secure storage or onboarding documentation.
+  - Download .csv file: Exports credentials for secure storage or onboarding documentation.This option is selected
   - Cancel or Return to users list: Ends the workflow or navigates back